benjoEK1337/antaeus/README.md

 #### SCHEDULER DIAGRAM
 ![alt text](scheduler_workflow.jpeg)

-#### Nice to Have
+### Nice to Have

 1. Better handling of try-catch mechanism, ideally something globally that will handle it
 2. Less comments
 3. Test to dive deeper into scheduler
+4. Tests for Customer and Invoice services
-4. Endpoint to manually charge the invoices (for admin TOOl when the system fails to charge)
+5. Endpoint to manually charge the invoices (for admin TOOl when the system fails to charge)
-5. Rethink the design patterns
+6. Rethink the design patterns
-6. Use Coroutines to optimise
+7. Use Coroutines to optimise

+### Time spent

+#### 3 days
+- 6 hours brainstorming
+- 8 hours writing the solution
+- 2 hours writing documentation